Uncle Sam (comics): DC Comics

 DC Comics acquired the character as part of its acquisition of the Quality characters in the 1950s, and he was used as a supporting character in Justice League of America in the 1970s.
 This established Uncle Sam as the leader of the Freedom Fighters, a team of former Quality characters that briefly received its own title.
 This team was initially based on a parallel world called Earth-X, where World War II had lasted into the 1970s.

-Uncle Sam's origin was rewritten somewhat in The Spectre, where Uncle Sam is described as a spiritual entity created through an occult ritual by the Founding Fathers.
-This "Spirit of America" was initially bound to a powerful talisman and would take physical form by merging with a dying patriot.
-The new origin states that the Spirit of America had taken human form as the Minute-Man during the Revolutionary War, Brother Jonathan in later conflicts and, during the American Civil War, had been split in two as Johnny Reb and Billy Yank.
+Uncle Sam's origin was rewritten in The Spectre, where Sam is described as a spiritual entity created through an occult ritual by the Founding Fathers.
+This "Spirit of America" was initially bound to a talisman and would take physical form by merging with a dying patriot.
+The new origin states that the Spirit of America had taken human form as the Minute-Man during the Revolutionary War and Brother Jonathan in later conflicts.
+During the American Civil War, the Spirit of America was split in two and became Johnny Reb and Billy Yank.

 The Spirit first assumed its now-familiar Uncle Sam incarnation in 1870, when it resurrected a political cartoonist who had been killed by Boss Tweed.
 The second host of Uncle Sam fought in World War I. A third (the character's Golden Age incarnation) was a superhero during World War II but vanished at the end of the war, erasing any subsequent appearances from the fictional history of the DC Universe (although most of them had already been erased by the Crisis on Infinite Earths).
 In The Spectre, the Spirit is resurrected in a new costumed form called the Patriot, but later reverts to Uncle Sam in a Superman issue.

 A 1997 Vertigo series features the character with the persona of a street person.
 A similar notion was suggested by Alan Moore in his 1980s crossover proposal Twilight of the Superheroes; this interpretation was inspired by the satirical novel The Public Burning by Robert Coover, which also features a superheroic version of Uncle Sam.